Henry Mouzon

-Henry Mouzon II was a colonial-era patriot and renowned civil engineer.
+Henry Mouzon II (May 18, 1741 – August 25, 1807) was a colonial-era American patriot and civil engineer.
 He prepared the definitive survey of the North and South Carolina Colonies prior to the start of the American Revolutionary War.
-He served as an officer of the Continental Line and as a militia officer in Francis Marion’s Brigade, where he distinguished himself in the Battle of Black Mingo.
+He served as an officer of the Continental Line and as a militia officer in Francis Marion's Brigade, where he distinguished himself in the Battle of Black Mingo.

 Early life

 Mouzon’ s family was of French Huguenot ancestry.
 His parents were William Henry Mouzon, I (born 1713) and Anne Videau.
 The family immigrated to Mouzon, South Carolina which is located in present-day Williamsburg County.
 Their son William Henry II was born on May 18, 1741, at the Mouzon Plantation.
 William Henry II spoke fluent French.
 Following his father's death in 1749, eight-year-old Henry II was sent to France to further his education.

-The Mouzon Map
+Mouzon map

 Mouzon subsequently graduated from the Sorbonne as a civil engineer and surveyor of the first rank.
 He received his first important public commission in 1771, when he and Ephraim Mitchell were appointed by Governor Lord Charles Grevill Montague to survey the boundaries of the civil districts of South Carolina.
 In May 1774, Mouzon advertised a proposal for a new map of South Carolina with corrections to the two extant maps of the Colony (James Cook's 1771 A Map of South Carolina with all the islands, marshes... and Cook's 1773 A Map of the Province of South Carolina, with all the rivers...).
 When Mouzon's map was published in May 1775 by Sayer and Bennett, it also included North Carolina, likely a decision by the publishers in anticipation of their 1776 American Atlas.

 Mouzon's map became an important military asset for those fighting in the Southern theater of operations during the American Revolutionary War.
 The copy of the Mouzon map carried by George Washington is preserved at the American Geographical Society Library in Milwaukee, Wisconsin.
 The copy of the Mouzon map carried by Sir Henry Clinton, the British Commander, is preserved at the William L. Clements Library at the University of Michigan in Ann Arbor.
 The Mouzon map remained the chief map of the region until the 1808 map of North Carolina by Price & Strother, and the 1822 map of South Carolina by John Wilson.